LaunchCode-Education-Archived/skills-front-end/class-prep/2/README.md

 ---
 title: Class 2 Prep
+currentMenu: course-outline
 ---

-Before coming to [Class 2](../class2), please complete the following tasks:
+Before coming to Class 2, please complete the following tasks:

 ### Javascript and the Browser